 In other words, you will guide the plugin towards the keywords and synonyms you’ll be using.
 The plugin will then provide you with a checklist with on-page SEO recommendations.

 As somebody writing for SEO, you will understand that the SEO plugin is not fully automated to check for this 100 % – but the checkboxes are guides for writing.
-It would be similar to what is done by Good Writer Checkify, which helps you ensure you have met certain guidelines.

 The SEO Framework Extension Manager

 Besides the default functionality available with the free version, the SEO Framework comes with a number of paid extensions.
 (Hey, everybody needs to put money on the table!)

 The subscription price is based on the number of sites you plan to use the extensions on.
 Once you purchase a subscription, all the premium extensions will be available.

 The subscription starts at $35/year for a single site.
 If you develop several sites, you can go for the bulk pricing tiers available.